-Entitled Potential Pet Owner Berates Shelter Volunteer After Learning The Cat They Saw Year Ago Has Already Been Adopted
+Entitled Potential Pet Owner Berates Shelter Volunteer After Learning the Cat They Saw a Year Ago Has Already Been Adopted

 Not even animal shelters are safe from the maliciousness of entitled people.
-Animals who are just looking for their forever homes are subjected to people who haven't been told "No" enough times in their lives.
+Animals who are just looking for their forever homes are subjected to individuals who haven't been told "no" enough times in their lives.

 Oh, the stories shelter volunteers can tell!
 A shelter volunteer did just that after a brief interaction with an aspiring cat owner via social media.